 Symptoms

 PNES can look like epileptic seizures.
-Someone might shake or fall down during an attack.
+Someone might shake or fall during an attack.
 There might be staring spells or other symptoms that look like epileptic seizures.
-Your provider may suspect you have PNES based on the details of your symptoms.
+Your doctor will help you determine if you have PNES based on the details of your symptoms.
 You might be asked to describe:

 • Triggers